Ted Sablay

 Best for

-• Recurring problems (the same mistake keeps showing up in new songs)
+• Recurring problems — same mistake across new songs

 • Harmony/voicing work that needs context and reinforcement